Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 ---

-## Architecture, in one paragraph
+## The Architecture

-A nightly orchestrator running on a hardened internal VM (Debian) connects over SSH to four backup endpoints — the Synology NAS at home, the Internet-facing combined web + mail server, the secondary MX, and a Raspberry-Pi-driven home node.
+A nightly orchestrator running on a hardened internal VM (Debian) connects over SSH to four backup endpoints — the Synology NAS at office, the Internet-facing combined web + mail server, the secondary MX, and a Raspberry-Pi-driven home node.
 Each endpoint runs its own backup logic.
-The orchestrator does three things on its own: it **synchronizes the shared library and credentials** to every node with SHA-256 verification to prevent silent drift, it **launches each remote backup with a deadline and a hard kill**, and it **fetches the resulting log files back, scans them for negative markers and stale dates, and decides whether to send mail at all**.
+The orchestrator does three things on its own: it **synchronizes the shared library and credentials** to every node with SHA-256 verification to prevent silent drift, it **launches each remote backup with a deadline and a hard kill**, and it **fetches the resulting log files back, scans them for errors message and stale dates, and decides whether to send mail at all**.
 A normal night produces no email; you only hear from it when something is wrong.

 Cross-site replication uses `rsync` over SSH on non-default ports, with LUKS-encrypted containers on the destination side, opened just-in-time with a key fetched from a third host (so a single host compromise does not give the attacker the LUKS key).
-See [`docs/architecture.md`](docs/architecture.md) for the full topology.
+Check [`docs/architecture.md`](docs/architecture.md) for the full topology.

 ---